Flexible Solutions International (NYSE:FSI) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Flexible Solutions International (NYSE:FSI – Free Report) in a research note published on Tuesday morning.
-The firm issued a hold rating on the stock.
+Investment analysts at StockNews.com began coverage on shares of Flexible Solutions International (NYSE:FSI – Get Free Report) in a report released on Wednesday.
+The firm set a “hold” rating on the stock.

-Separately, TheStreet downgraded Flexible Solutions International from a c rating to a d+ rating in a research note on Wednesday, November 22nd.
+Separately, TheStreet downgraded shares of Flexible Solutions International from a “c” rating to a “d+” rating in a research report on Wednesday, November 22nd.

-Flexible Solutions International (NYSE:FSI – Get Free Report) last released its quarterly earnings data on Tuesday, November 14th.
-The company reported ($0.06) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.09 by ($0.15).
-Flexible Solutions International had a net margin of 8.99% and a return on equity of 10.21%.
-The company had revenue of $8.72 million for the quarter, compared to analyst estimates of $11.93 million.
-On average, analysts expect that Flexible Solutions International will post 0.12 EPS for the current fiscal year.
+Flexible Solutions International (NYSE:FSI – Get Free Report) last issued its quarterly earnings data on Tuesday, November 14th.
+The company reported ($0.06) earnings per share for the quarter, missing the consensus estimate of $0.09 by ($0.15).
+The company had revenue of $8.72 million for the quarter, compared to analysts’ expectations of $11.93 million.
+Flexible Solutions International had a return on equity of 10.21% and a net margin of 8.99%.
+On average, equities analysts predict that Flexible Solutions International will post 0.12 EPS for the current fiscal year.

-Large investors have recently bought and sold shares of the business.
-Citadel Advisors LLC purchased a new position in Flexible Solutions International in the second quarter valued at about $67,000.
-Susquehanna International Group LLP acquired a new position in Flexible Solutions International in the 4th quarter valued at approximately $64,000.
-Advisor Group Holdings Inc. acquired a new position in Flexible Solutions International in the 4th quarter valued at approximately $38,000.
-Dimensional Fund Advisors LP raised its holdings in shares of Flexible Solutions International by 22.4% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 60,122 shares of the company’s stock worth $186,000 after buying an additional 11,006 shares in the last quarter.
-Finally, Vanguard Group Inc. raised its holdings in shares of Flexible Solutions International by 81.7% in the 3rd quarter.
-Vanguard Group Inc. now owns 274,858 shares of the company’s stock worth $454,000 after buying an additional 123,600 shares in the last quarter.
-44.90% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently bought and sold shares of the business.
+Dimensional Fund Advisors LP raised its position in Flexible Solutions International by 22.4% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 60,122 shares of the company’s stock valued at $186,000 after purchasing an additional 11,006 shares during the last quarter.
+Advisor Group Holdings Inc. purchased a new stake in Flexible Solutions International in the 4th quarter valued at $38,000.
+Susquehanna International Group LLP purchased a new stake in Flexible Solutions International in the 4th quarter valued at $64,000.
+Citadel Advisors LLC purchased a new stake in Flexible Solutions International in the 2nd quarter valued at $67,000.
+Finally, Vanguard Group Inc. raised its position in Flexible Solutions International by 81.7% in the 3rd quarter.
+Vanguard Group Inc. now owns 274,858 shares of the company’s stock valued at $454,000 after purchasing an additional 123,600 shares during the last quarter.
+Hedge funds and other institutional investors own 44.90% of the company’s stock.

 About Flexible Solutions International